vfreex/dockernet/README.md

 Add a static route
 ------------------
 You can use following notation to add or delete a route.
-The `<ROUTE>` part given in these commands are directly passed to the `ip route` command.
+The `<ROUTE>` part given in these commands are directly passed to the `ip route` command:

 ```bash
 dockernet <CONTAINER> addroute <CONTAINER_IFNAME> <ROUTE>